 If the stakeout box is around regular places such as your house, etc., then they will use target pattern analysis to decide in advance the most likely routes you will take.
 This means they can park further away.
 It is worth taking walks to shops or nearby friends, or even dog walks, that will take you through such points you have identified so you can observe them covertly.
-This is a good technique to build into your everyday life to check if you are being watched.
+This is a good technique greatest concentration of cameras is found.
+Keep within the speed limit to avoid being stopped by police for speeding and setting off speed cameras.
+If you are in a rental vehicle then you will be safer, as police vehicles now have cameras connected up to computers which can capture your license plate as you pass and let them know if the vehicle belongs to known activists.